 Working with an integrative, functional medicine or naturopathic physician who can help you understand and naturally correct the underlying causes of your health issues is your best option.

-Maintaining a healthy lifestyle will not only ease the transition, but circumvent negative, long-term health effects.
-That means a greater chance at avoiding significant weight gain, heart disease, osteopenia and osteoporosis.
+Maintaining a healthy lifestyle will ease the transition and circumvent negative, long-term health effects.
+That means a greater chance of avoiding significant weight gain, heart disease, and bone loss.
 And to be safe, see your healthcare provider throughout the transition from peri- to postmenopause to continually assess your overall health, including mental, heart and bone health.

 I also encourage you to become apart of the AlgaeCal community by participating in conversations on the blog (comment below!) or liking the AlgaeCal Facebook Page, which publishes its own unique content.